Tech Talk

 Recommendation

-If you want a MacBook that will stay fast, secure, and fully supported through 2026 and beyond, the rule is simple:
+If you want a MacBook that will stay fast, secure, and fully supported through 2026 and beyond, the rule is simple: choose a model that supports macOS 26 and continues to receive security updates.

 Best Overall Picks (2025–2026)